 Rabbi Sid Schwarz has been a congregational rabbi, a social entrepreneur, the CEO of several non-profits and an author.
 Rabbi Sid is currently a Senior Fellow at Hazon.
-As part of that work, Rabbi Sid has direct responsibility for three national projects.
+As part of that work, Rabbi Sid has direct responsibility for two national projects.
 He created and directs the Clergy Leadership Incubator (CLI), a program that trains rabbis to be visionary spiritual leaders.
 He also created and directs the Kenissa: Communities of Meaning Network which is building the capacity of emerging spiritual communities across the country.
-Rabbi Sid also leads annual inter-denominational retreats for rabbinical students allowing them to explore new models of spiritual community and alternate ways to construct their rabbinates.
-Eleven seminaries co-sponsor these retreats.

 Sid has had a long and distinguished career.
 Rabbi Yitz Greenberg, founder of Clal and one of American Jewry’s most notable leaders, has written about Sid: “Rabbi Sid Schwarz’ life and career embody a unique mix of religious vision and an ability to implement that vision in the real world.”

 Rabbi Sid founded and led PANIM: The Institute for Jewish Leadership and Values for 21 years, an organization that was dedicated to inspiring, training and empowering Jewish youth to a life of leadership, activism and service.
 Dr. Schwarz previously served as the executive director of the Jewish Community Council of Greater Washington D.C. where he oversaw the public affairs and community relations work for the Jewish community.
 He is the founding rabbi of Adat Shalom Reconstructionist Congregation in Bethesda, MD where he continues to teach and lead services.